NethServer/docs/administrator-manual/en/base_system2.rst

 Emergency recovery
 ------------------

-In case of emergeny, 2FA can be disabled accessing the server from a pysical console like a keyboard and a monitor, a serial cable or a VNC-like connection for virtual machines:
+In case of emergency, 2FA can be disabled accessing the server from a physical console like a keyboard and a monitor, a serial cable or a VNC-like connection for virtual machines:

 1. access the system with user name and password